UbiquityDotNET/Ubiquity.NET.Versioning/docfx/build-tasks/index.md

 signing functions properly to enable loading different versions in the same process.

 >[!IMPORTANT]
-> A file version quad representation of a CSemVer does NOT carry with it the CI information nor
+> A file version quad representation of a CSemVer does NOT carry with it the CI information
-> the build metadata.
+> nor any build metadata.
 It only contains a single bit to indicate a Release vs. a CI build.
-In
-> fact, the official CSemVer specs are silent on the use of this bit though the "playground"
+> In fact, the official CSemVer specs are silent on the use of this bit though the "playground"
-> does indicate an ODD numbered revision is a CI build.
+> does indicate an ODD numbered revision is reserved as a CI build.

 The Major, Minor and Patch versions are only updated in the primary branch at the time of a release.
 This ensures the concept that SemVer versions define released products.
 The